Finding a Top Financial Advisor Firm in Kansas

-Financial Advisory Service, Inc., is one of the few firms on this list that has more than $1 billion dollars in assets under management (AUM).
-The firm’s team includes five certified financial planners (CFPs) The Financial Times has named Financial Advisory Service as one of the top 300 financial advisor firms in the U.S. in both 2016 and 2017.
+Financial Advisory Service, Inc. is one of only a few firms on this list that has more than $1 billion dollars in assets under management (AUM).
+The firm’s team includes eight certified financial planners (CFPs).
+The Financial Times has named Financial Advisory Service as one of the top 300 financial advisor firms in the U.S. for both 2016 and 2017.

-Even with these accolades, the firm calls for just $50,000 in investable assets to open a new account.
+The firm calls for $500,000 in investable assets to open a new account.
 The fee-based firm primarily works with individuals (both high-net-worth and not), businesses, trusts, estates, charitable organizations, pension and profit-sharing plans and certain deferred compensation plans at businesses.
 When it comes to its individual client base, the firm works with twice as many individuals as high-net-worth individuals.

 Some advisors at this firm sell insurance policies, and they may earn commissions from sales.
 However, the firm does abide by fiduciary duty, meaning it must act in your best interest.